-The idea was to provide more light-hearted and whimsical jewels, usually of naturalistic form, using gold and semi-precious stones with diamonds highlights.
+The idea was to provide more light-hearted and whimsical jewels, usually of naturalistic form, using gold and semi-precious stones with diamond highlights.

 Van Cleef & Arpels Alhambra jewellery

-In 1968 a four-leaf clover design was introduced, and 50 years later it remains emblematic of the famous brand.
+In 1968 a four-leaf clover design was introduced, and more than 50 years later it remains emblematic of the brand.
 It was inspired by the quatrefoil motifs that are found on the Moorish tiles of the Alhambra Palace in Granada.
-It was also meant to function as a lucky charm — a tradition that stems from the Touch Wood rings introduced in 1924.
+It was intended to be a lucky charm — a tradition that stems from the Touch Wood rings introduced in 1924.

-This simple but distinctive design proved instantly popular with important jewellery collectors including the likes of Elizabeth Taylor.
-Princess Grace of Monaco was one of the people most identified with the Alhambra range, and often wore a necklace made of malachite that she bought in 1975.
+This simple but distinctive design proved instantly popular with important jewellery collectors, Elizabeth Taylor among them.
+Princess Grace of Monaco was one of the people most closely identified with the Alhambra range, and she often wore a necklace made of malachite that she bought in 1975.